andela-celisha-wigwe/UrbanDictionary/README.md

 ```

-###**WordEngine**
+###**WordBook**
 This class is the 'dynamic' array that contains slangs.
 It is the dictionary.
 You can add to, update, retrieve, and delete from the dictionary.
-This class is in the 'src/WordEngine.php' file and in the `Elchroy\UrbanDictionary` namespace.
+This class is in the 'src/WordBook.php' file and in the `Elchroy\UrbanDictionary` namespace.
 The data structure of the dictionary is similar to that of the static associative array in the Word class.
 It is however dynamic.
 ```
-$slang = new WordEngine(); // Create a new instance of the WordEngine Class
+$slang = new WordBook(); // Create a new instance of the WordBook Class
 $slang->add('Naa', "This is another way of saying 'No'.", 'Naa I do not think I will come home this weekend.');
 $slang->retrieve('Naa'); // ==> This is another way of saying 'No'.
 $slang->update('Naa', "This is the updated value of the sample_sentence of the slang 'Naa'.");